Our Clubs

 A UBC science club aimed to diversify and expand Canada’s stem cell donor and blood donor registry for Canadian Blood Services.
 Our club actively guides undergraduates through the process of both donating blood and joining the national stem cell registry.
 We also reach out to those unable to aid in the more traditional routes of donation by raising awareness about the high demand for blood and stem cell products.

-FoMSF is an official student support organization for MSF (Doctors Without Borders) and we operate independently of MSF.
+FoMSF is an official student support organization for MSF (Doctors Without Borders) and operates independently of MSF.
 MSF is an international medical humanitarian non-profit organization that provides free healthcare in conflict zones and in countries affected by endemic diseases or natural disasters.
-FoMSF supports MSF by raising funds to contribute to MSF’s programs and administration and by raising awareness of the important work that MSF does around the world, through our events on UBC campus.
+FoMSF supports MSF by raising funds to contribute to MSF’s programs and administration and by raising awareness of the important work that MSF does around the world through our events on UBC campus.

 The UBC Heart & Stroke Foundation Club was established back in 2003, focussed around promoting cardiovascular health and wellness in the university community.
 We are a group comprised of students from various faculties who share the passion of raising awareness for cardiovascular and ischemic diseases through volunteering, social media campaigns, fundraising and much more!
 Join our amazing community and remember to be heart smart!

-The UBC Neuroscience Society (Neurosoc) is a multidisciplinary group of undergraduate students striving to better understand the mysteries of the brain.
-From basic laboratory techniques to critical analyses of data, we offer our members the chance to learn and be a part of the process behind the scientific research being done in the field.
-Moreover, we aim to create a social environment for students where they can discuss neuroscience-related topics and integrate knowledge from an array of disciplines.
-Lastly, we will emphasise projects aimed at benefiting student career development.
-Through these opportunities, we will strengthen the academic, professional, and social components of a neuroscience community at UBC.
+The UBC Neuroscience Club (UNC) is a multidisciplinary group of undergraduate students striving to better understand the mysteries of the brain through research, academic and career development, and community.
+From basic laboratory techniques to critical analyses of data, we offer our members the chance to learn and be a part of the process behind the scientific research being done in the field through activities such as journal club, workshops, and mentorship.
+We create a social environment for students where they can discuss neuroscience-related topics and integrate knowledge from an array of disciplines, and simply have fun with people who share the same passion through socials such as a neuroscience formal.
+Lastly, we emphasize projects aimed at benefiting professional development through academic and career workshops.

 The UBC Pre-Medical Society aims to support UBC students interested in attending Medical School and pursuing a career in healthcare.
 We offer opportunities for networking with healthcare professionals and medical schools through various events and information sessions, and we regularly update our members about involvement opportunities in medicine.